Border Roads Organisation

 Officers from the Border Roads Engineering Service (BRES) and personnel from the General Reserve Engineer Force (GREF) form the parent cadre of the BRO.
-It is also staffed by officers and troops drawn from the Indian Army's Corps of Engineers on extra regimental employment (on deputation).
-The Indian Army Pioneer Corps are attached to BRO task forces.
+It is also staffed by officers and troops drawn from the Indian Army Corps of Engineers on extra regimental employment (on deputation).
+The Indian Army Pioneer Corps is attached to the BRO task forces.
 BRO is also included in the Order of Battle of the Armed Forces, ensuring their support at any time.
 The organisations motto is Shramena Sarvam Sadhyam (everything is achievable through hardwork).

 BRO is instrumental in significantly upgrading and building new India-China Border Roads (ICBRs).
-With regard to ICBRs Vaishali S Hiwase is the first woman officer for BRO road projects along the border with China.
-BRO set a Guinness World Record in November 2021 for the "highest altitude road" at Umling La.
-BRO has been instrumental in constructing some of the great Engineering Marvels like Atal Tunnel, Atal setu, Col Chewang Rinchen Setu to name a few.
+BRO set a Guinness World Record in November 2021 for the "highest altitude road" at Umling La, Ladakh.
+BRO has been instrumental in constructing projects like Atal Tunnel, Atal Setu, and Col Chewang Rinchen Setu, to name a few.

 History

 The BRO was formed on 7 May 1960 to secure India's borders and develop infrastructure in remote areas of the north and north-east states of the country.
-In order to ensure coordination and expeditious execution of projects, the Government of India set up the Border Roads Development Board (BRDB) with the prime minister as chairman of the board and with the defence minister as deputy chairman.
-Today, the board exercises the financial and other powers of a Department of Government of India and is chaired by the Minister of State for Defence (Raksha Rajya Mantri, RRM).
-Among others, Chief(s) of Army and Air Staff, engineer-in-chief, Director General Border Roads (DGBR), FA(DS) are members of the BRDB.
+To ensure coordination and expeditious execution of projects, the Government of India set up the Border Roads Development Board (BRDB) with the prime minister as chairman of the board and with the defence minister as deputy chairman.

+Today, the BRDB exercises the financial and other powers of a Department of the Government of India and is chaired by the Minister of State for Defence.
+Among others, Chief(s) of Army and Air Staff, Engineer-in-Chief, Director General Border Roads (DGBR), and FA(DS) are members of the BRDB.
 The secretary of the board exercises the powers of Joint Secretary to the Government of India.
-The executive head of the BRO is the DGBR, who holds the rank of lieutenant general.
+The executive head of the BRO is the Director General Border Roads (DGBR), who holds the rank of lieutenant general.
 In a bid to boost border connectivity, BRO has been entirely brought under the Ministry of Defence in 2015.
-Earlier it received funds from the Ministry of Surface Transport under the Ministry of Road Transport and Highways.
+Earlier, it received funds from the Ministry of Surface Transport under the Ministry of Road Transport and Highways.